ardentras/e4r/README.md

        alt="Made with Love"></a>

 <br>
-A non-profit web application that allow users to solve a range of subjects to earn revenue from ads and donate to a selected charity of choice.
+A non-profit web and android application that allow users to solve a range of subjects to earn revenue from ads and donate to a selected charity of choice.

 ##### Compatible Browsers
 ```